Round Dell

 Connect to the beauty of nature while supporting our Garden for future generations by becoming a Member.

-Members enjoy unlimited access to the Garden, Woodland and Playground throughout the open season, as well as free entry to highlights from our varied events programme.
-Visit time and again and enjoy free family trails during the school holidays, exclusive open days and monthly Garden newsletters.
+From less than £3.00 a month, Members enjoy unlimited access to the Garden, Woodland and Playground throughout the open season, as well as free entry to highlights from our varied events programme.
+Visit time and again and enjoy free family trails during the school holidays, exclusive open days, monthly newsletters and access to our growing network of Partner Gardens.

 Discover the Possibilities